-Hello my name is Terry Wildman, the author of this project.
+Hello, my name is Terry Wildman, the founder of the First Nations Version Project, and the project manager for the First Nations Version: New Testament.
 My wife and I have been actively involved in the lives of Native Americans since 1998.
-Together we are the music duo RainSong, you can learn more about us at rainsongmusic.com.
+Together we are the music duo RainSong, you can learn more about us at RainsongMusic.com.

 The idea for this project began in 2002 while Darlene and I lived on the Hopi Indian reservation in Northern Arizona.
 We were looking for ways to tell the story of the Bible to Native Americans, in a culturally relevant context.

 After a season of research, we became convinced that no one had yet attempted this.
 Further research discovered that even though a few Bible printing organizations had put “Indian” covers and art on “easy to read” Bible versions, no one had made any English speaking translations specifically aimed at Native peoples.
 We found the very small print and formatting in these bibles made it difficult to read for many of the men in our drum circle gatherings.

 The need for an English version was highlighted when we discovered that most Native Americans do not read the Bible that has been translated into their Native languages.
 They did not have written languages and most no longer speak, let alone read in their language.

 With this in mind, I began to write a condensed version of the Bible story.
 This was done with feedback from Native American Christian leaders and others.
 The result was our CD The Great Story from the Sacred Book.
 The feedback we have received from this CD has been overwhelmingly positive from Natives and non-natives alike.
 This CD won the Native American Music Award for “Best Spoken Word” in 2009.

 Additional feedback was asked from Native Americans young and old, traditional and modern, male and female, some of whom are followers of Jesus.
 Many have told me they are touched deeply and drawn into the “story” in ways that traditional translations fail to accomplish.